darolishes/neuroflow/.ai/story-2.story.md

 - The Project Starter Template already includes basic authentication with Supabase, but it needs to be enhanced with ADHD-friendly UI and additional features
 - ShadcnUI login-04 block has been installed using `npx shadcn@latest add login-04`
 - The login-04 block provides a modern, split-screen layout with social login options
-- The login form needs to be connected to Supabase authentication
 - Client-side validation will be implemented to provide immediate feedback to users
 - Error messages will be designed to be clear and non-distracting for users with ADHD
-- Social login options (Google, Apple) should be implemented to simplify the login process
+- Social login options (Google) have been implemented to simplify the login process
+- User Profile Management will be handled in a separate story

 ## Chat Command Log